pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 and that all other files are at the repositories base directory.
 _This minimizes parameter mapping in the platform-automation tasks_.
-For example, in the [`configure-director`][configure-director] step in the [reference pipeline][reference-pipeline]:
+For example, in the [`configure-director`][configure-director]
+step:

 {% code_snippet 'examples', 'configure-director-usage' %}

-we map the interpolated config files to the expected input named `env` of the `configure-director` task.
+we map the config files
+to the expected input named `env` of the `configure-director` task.
-`interpolated-creds` is the output of a `credhub-interpolate` step whose input is a single foundation repo.
 Because the `configure-director` task's default `ENV` parameter is `env.yml`, it automatically uses the `env.yml` file in our configuration repo.
 We do not need to explicitly name the `ENV` parameter for the task.